 But if the results are heavenly pictures.
 As if floating mid-air surrounded by wonderful greenery, no one would complain anyway.
 Photo spots fee starts from Rp10.000 for a 5-minute photo session.

 Trekking At Kalibiru National Park

-The thick forest of Kalibiru invites hungry adventurers to reveals its beauty.
+The thick forest of Kalibiru invites hungry adventurers to reveal its beauty.
 Not only that the trekking route is well-maintain.
 But it also comes with several options.
 Opt for the shortest track for an easy stroll.
 The short route is only 2-3 kilometers.

 The longer track is about four to seven kilometers long.
 Do make a stop at Sermo’s reservoir.
 Because the trek passes through this beautiful artificial lake.
 Rest on the lakeside while watching the locals fishing.
 There are also plenty of photo opportunities at Sermo, so do not forget to snap some photos before leaving.